Find out about the Akers Way Project

-The project has taken circa 10,500 hours to complete, and was undertaken by a local contractor employing local people.
+The project took approximately 10,500 hours to complete, and was undertaken by a local contractor employing local people.

 More about the project

-The tiring road will undergo reconstruction beyond the surface layers to give the pavement a new lease of life.
+The tiring road underwent reconstruction beyond the surface layers to give the pavement a new lease of life.

-The work is being undertaken by Rockstone Surfacing Ltd. Phase one of the works commenced on Monday,10 April and was scheduled to take up to 6 weeks.
-Highway engineers have since discovered additional, deeper areas of repair where the lower concrete slabs have deteriorated beyond expectations, despite thorough ground investigations and detailed design prior to works commencing.
+The work was undertaken by Rockstone Surfacing Ltd. Phase one of the works started in April 2017 and was scheduled to take up to 6 weeks.
+However, highway engineers discovered additional, deeper areas of repair where the lower concrete slabs had deteriorated beyond expectations, despite thorough ground investigations and detailed design prior to works commencing.

-While undertaking the improvement work, the project focuses on improving the following issues:
+While undertaking the improvement work, the project focused on improving the following issues.

 - Condition of carriageway surface and structure